ibm-cloud-docs/platform-automation-hub/responsibilities.md

 {: row-headers}
 {: caption="Responsibilities for disaster recovery" caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or IBM might be responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

+For more information about the general disaster recovery responsibilities when you use deployable architectures, see [Disaster recovery](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#disaster-recovery-da).